-- 56. The allegations contained in paragraphs 1 through 44 are hereby re-alleged and incorporated herein. - 57.
-The Defendants engaged in unfair or deceptive practices in violation of G.L. c.
-93A by engaging in unfair billing practices whereby TSI charged members of services they knew they could not provide. - 58.
-The Defendants did not refund any of the March 1, 2020 payments even though the health clubs were closed for half of March and members did not have access to the facilities. - 59.
-The Defendants charged all members on April 1, 2020, even though they knew that health clubs were closed and that members did not have access to the facilities. - 60.
-The Defendants also threatened to refer members to debt collection agencies when members did not continue to pay for the memberships they had previously canceled. - 61.
-The Defendants unilaterally resumed automatically debiting members accounts in July 2020 even though the clubs' operations had significantly changed and members had not agreed to continue with their membership in light of the many changes brought by the COVID-19 emergency. - 62.
-The Defendants' actions violate established concepts of unfairness, are unethical, oppressive or unscrupulous, and caused substantial injury to consumers. - 63.
-Walsh personally participated in, directed and/or affirmed the Defendants' conduct.
+44. The allegations contained in paragraphs 1 through 43 are hereby re-alleged and incorporated herein.

+- 45. TSI engaged in unfair or deceptive practices in violation of G.L. c.
+93A by engaging in unfair billing practices whereby TSI charged members of services they knew they could not provide. - 46.
+TSI did not refund any of the March 1, 2020 payments even though the health clubs were closed for half of March and members did not have access to the facilities. - 47.
+TSI charged all members on April 1, 2020, even though they knew that health clubs were closed and members did not have access to the facilities. - 48.
+TSI also threatened to refer members to debt collection agencies when members did not continue to pay for the memberships they had previously canceled. - 49.
+TSI unilaterally resumed automatically debiting members accounts in July 2020 even though the clubs' operations had significantly changed and members had not agreed to continue with their membership in light of the many changes brought by the COVID-19 emergency. - 50.
+TSI's actions violate established concepts of unfairness, are unethical, oppressive or unscrupulous, and caused substantial injury to consumers.